Freedom Gardens Fine Print

 Visiting the Garden

 Our garden and collection of over 1300 different roses is open every Sunday in June, 10 am to 5 pm.
 It doesn't cost anything and you don't have to buy anything.
-For the rest of the summer, we are open by appointment for those who do want to buy something.
+For the rest of the growing season, we are open by appointment for those who do want to buy something.
 While you are here you will be free to explore the garden at your leisure.

 Size of Plants

 My roses are grown outdoors in USDA zone 5b.
 They are started in bands and then promoted to nursery trade one gallon pots for sale.
 The size of the finished plant varies and depends on both the variety of the rose and our growing season.
 In general, the most winter-hardy types such as gallicas and rugosas will make the largest plants, while many hybrid teas and early David Austin roses will be my smallest plants.
 A sunny summer will produce larger plants than a rainy one.

 My plants are smaller than 1-gallon plants grown in a greenhouse or in the South.
 Their root systems are larger than quart-size plants or those offered for sale in bands.
 My nursery plants are not pampered and do not have soft greenhouse growth: I consider them "well-tempered roses" that will thrive once they arrive in the care of an experienced rosarian.

 If your goal is to receive large-size potted roses such as those offered at big box stores and local garden centers, please consider purchasing your roses from them.